leolalvay/KAUST_OPTION_PRICING/Estimating_Coefficients/what_are_we_fitting.md

 ---

-*Document created for supervisor clarification — Wadoud Charbak, January 2025*
+*Document created for to clarify my conversation with Erik*